SupaxInc/data-structure-and-algorithms/README.md

 ## 746 - Min Cost Climbing Stairs

+**Intuition:** Find out the min cost of current step i, where you can either take 1 or 2 steps at a time selecting the most minimum cost per step.

 - Solutions

     **Brute Force:**  Use recursion to calculate all sub problems for taking one step and taking two steps.